splunk/observability-workshop/content/en/ninja-workshops/8-docker-k8s-otel/6-add-instrumentation-to-dockerfile.md

 RUN sh ./splunk-otel-dotnet-install.sh
 ```

-Next, we'll update the Dockerfile to make the following changes to the final image:
+Next, we'll update the final stage of the Dockerfile with the following changes:

 * Copy the /root/.splunk-otel-dotnet/ from the build image to the final image
 * Copy the entrypoint.sh file as well
 * Set the `OTEL_SERVICE_NAME` and `OTEL_RESOURCE_ATTRIBUTES` environment variables
 * Set the `ENTRYPOINT` to `entrypoint.sh`

 > Note: replace `$INSTANCE` in your Dockerfile with your instance name,
 > which can be determined by running `echo $INSTANCE`.